This travel guide was prepared by: international trading company

 As in almost all of the "New States" of Germany, the infrastructure is highly developed in Thuringia.
 Much money has been spent in the last years.
 Now jobs are required and people must adapt to a more challenging system than under the former socialist regime.
 For many, this was a rude awakening from a dream.
 Life in West Germany was much harder than shown on TV, and to run one's own business, good concepts and lots of hard work are needed.
 Businesses unwilling to learn and to respond properly to customer demands will fail, and nobody should feel sorry about that.

-Travellers should be aware that they may be confronted with this situation for some time to come; so, consider it as an adventure.
+Travelers should be aware that they may be confronted with this situation for some time to come; so, consider it as an adventure.

 Most villages and towns are not yet bypassed by the highways

-Travelling is slowed down because of the fact that many highways still pass through villages and towns.
+Traveling is slowed down because of the fact that many highways still pass through villages and towns.
 This does not apply to the "Autobahn," but you must consider this when you plan your trips: do not plan to drive too many kilometers/miles per day.

 Don't look at this as a disadvantage, though.
 Driving through all the towns and villages gives you a chance to see much more of this state than if you were driving on the "Autobahn" at high speed.
 Stop anywhere, stretch your legs, have a cup of good coffee and fresh baked goods.
 Try a real pretzel (Brezel) and the unique Thuringian food!